 The safety and efficacy of Rapamune in pediatric patients < 13 years have not been established.

-The safety and efficacy of Rapamune Oral Solution and Rapamune Tablets have been established in children ≥ 13 years judged to be at low- to moderate-immunologic risk.
+The safety and efficacy of Rapamune Oral Solution and Rapamune Tablets have been established for prophylaxis of organ rejection in renal transplantation in children ≥ 13 years judged to be at low-to moderate-immunologic risk.
 Use of Rapamune Oral Solution and Rapamune Tablets in this subpopulation of children ≥ 13 years is supported by evidence from adequate and well-controlled trials of Rapamune Oral Solution in adults with additional pharmacokinetic data in pediatric renal transplantation patients [see CLINICAL PHARMACOLOGY].